nrcharles/poplar/doc/optimize.rst

 Scaling
 ^^^^^^^
-There is a scaling/sizing problem that is somewhat hard to quantify that arrises from the fact there is not a device that correlates to every possible size.
+There is a scaling/sizing problem that is somewhat hard to quantify that arises from the fact there is not a device that correlates to every possible size.

-:ref:`figscale` shows how this non-linearality shows up in system costs.
+:ref:`figscale` shows how this non-linear nature shows up in system costs.
 In systems that are interconnected, this issues is smoothed over by purchasing or selling excess energy into the grid.